reecemartin/dogwood/README.md

 ## Initial Planning

+## Proposal

+A full write up of our initial proposal can be found [here](https://github.com/reecemartin/dogwood/blob/master/Planning/Proposal/Proposal.md).
+This document outlined the motivation found above, and what we planned to build at the beginning.

 ### The Design

 The design and look of Dogwood is inspired by its predecessors: Piazza and Canvas's own discussion board.
 We wanted to incorporate what already works with these two products into what we thought they lacked: the context of the assignment description itself.
 As we envisioned this to be the entrypoint for a student into their assignment, we wanted the assignment description itself to take the center stage, and the discussion itself to take a supporting role, which is how we came to the initial design of having the description take up about 70% of the screen space, while questions and answers are shown in a sidebar on the right hand side.